Services

 Similarly, we can discuss how much will need to go into your short based on its length.
 I want you to feel excited about the cost corresponding to what you’re asking for (i.e. a 3-page script is vastly different than a 33-page script). -

-If you have a script that needs to be rewritten, I’m happy to come in.
-I’ve done this a few times and really enjoyed it.
+If you have a script that needs to be rewritten, I’m happy to come in and understand the story well, then do a draft or lock arms with you for a go at it.

 What your notes will look like.